minvws/nl-covid19-coronacheck-app-coordination/architecture/identity/README.md

 the 'F' and pick 'V' instead if roughly equal).

 RISK_FRAUD  = 0.3; # Percent -

+Note:  this does not yet reflect the 'V' issue of the 'Van somethings'.

 Pair	selected	best	sans-F		qualifying
 AA	FM	 # FM			FM VF